ashwinibhardwaj/DataHelp.AI/README.md

 # DataHelp.AI
-An intelligent AI-powered assistant that lets you chat with your uploaded CSV files and get AI generated insights.
-Built using Flask, LangChain, and OpenRouter for seamless data-driven insights.

-# DataHelp.AI

 **DataHelp.AI** is a smart assistant that allows users to upload CSV datasets and interact with them using natural language queries.
 Powered by **LangChain**, **OpenRouter LLMs**, and **Flask**, the app helps you uncover insights, metadata, preprocessing suggestions, and chat-based analytics — all through a simple interface.